alvarovalle/Aviv-Web-Technical-Test/SOLUTION.md

 I ve also saw that when there is only one record in Listings there are no price history yet.
 But when we change the price so there is a new record to be inserted in Prices

+I took about 120 minutes to do everthing

 ## Questions

 This section contains additional questions your expected to answer before the debrief interview.